> ransomware group tracker

 SafePay

 Emerged in late 2024, scaling aggressively through 2025-2026 with former Black Basta members among its ranks.
 Operates classic double-extortion — stealing data, encrypting systems, and publishing victims on Tor-based leak sites.
-Surpassed 471 claimed victims by May 6, 2026 and remained one of the most active groups globally.
+Surpassed 483 claimed victims by May 25, 2026 and remained one of the most active groups globally.
 May 2026 victims include Energy Action (Australian energy management firm), Boots Transport (Canada, 2026-05-04), Maiadouro.pt (Portugal), Hokuyo 2006 Co.
 (Japan), and Dahlgrens Cement AB (Sweden).
 Over 90% of victims are small or mid-sized businesses; top sectors are Business Services (62), Manufacturing (61), Technology (48), Consumer Services (39), and Education (38).
-United States accounts for 197 victims, Germany 90, United Kingdom 28.
+United States accounts for 198 victims, Germany 94, United Kingdom 30, Canada 29, Australia 15.
 Uses modified LockBit source code and runs ~24-hour encryption timelines.
+Remained one of the most active groups into June 2026 (6 new leak-site victims on 2026-06-02 across transportation/logistics and professional services in Germany and Italy); an April 2026 listing of Malaysian crane maker Favelle Favco included a claimed 237GB / ~140,000-file dump exposing Australian employee IDs and internal records.
+By June 2, 2026 cumulative victim count reached roughly 490 organisations; a German victim (hellmold-plank.de) was posted around 2026-06-27, keeping SafePay among the most active operations through the end of June.

 TTPs